 Selecting this option, the hub probe can be configured to forward login requests to an LDAP server.
 This makes it possible to log on to the Nimsoft consoles as an LDAP user.
 Using ACLs (Access Control Lists), defined in the Infrastructure Manager, users belonging to different groups in LDAP can be assigned different permissions in Nimsoft.

 Hub LDAP parameters

-· Select LDAP server type.
-Currently two LDAP server types are supported; Active Directory and eDirectory.
+· Select the LDAP server type.
+Currently, two LDAP server types are supported; Active Directory and eDirectory.

 · Use SSL

 Tick this option if you want to use SSL during LDAP communication.
 Most LDAP servers are configured to use SSL.